 Read more: 10 Great British weekend break ideas

 Why visit?
 A Normandy harbour town that could have come straight out of an Impressionist painting, Honfleur was the haunt of artists like Monet and Cézanne in the 1850s, and it doesn’t look like it’s changed much since.

-EAT & DRINK: Watch the boats come in over a drink at a harbourside café, then head into Honfleur’s side streets for dinner for better food at lower prices.
-Normandy is apple country so you’ll find them in all forms from tarte tatin to Calvados liqueur, plus there’s great local seafood, cheese and butter.
-La Tortue is a cosy restaurant with lots of local produce and good set menu deals – don’t miss their scallops and apple délice with Calvados.
-Or try Cidrerie Crêperie for paper-thin pancakes served with local cloudy cider.
+Watch the boats over a drink at a harbourside café, then head into Honfleur’s side streets for better food at lower prices.
+Normandy’s apples feature in everything from tarte tatin to Calvados liqueur, plus there’s great local seafood, cheese and butter.
+La Tortue is a cosy restaurant with local produce and good set menu deals – don’t miss their scallops and apple délice with Calvados.
+Or try Cidrerie Crêperie for paper-thin pancakes and local cloudy cider.

-THE DETAILS: Spend the night in Monet’s old pad at the Ferme Saint Simeon, a smart five-star Relais & Châteaux hotel and spa in a converted farmhouse that was a hostel for artists and musicians in its previous (slightly less fancy) life.
-Honfleur is close to cross-Channel ferry ports at Le Havre (25km) and Caen (75km), and ferries to Portsmouth take around five hours.
-The nearest airport is in Paris, where you can catch a train to nearby Deauville/Trouville (1 hour 45 mins) then a local bus or taxi from there to Honfleur.
+Spend the night in Monet’s old pad – the Ferme Saint Simeon.
+This smart five-star Relais & Châteaux hotel and spa in a converted farmhouse was a hostel for artists in its previous (less fancy) life.
+Honfleur is close to cross-Channel ferry ports at Le Havre (25km) and Caen (75km), and ferries to Portsmouth take five hours.
+The nearest airport is in Paris, where you can catch a train to nearby Deauville/Trouville (1 hour 45 mins) then a local bus or taxi to Honfleur.

 Read more: An artistic weekend in Honfleur, Normandy

 Why visit?
 Gallons of bubbly – need I say more?
 The capital of France’s Champagne wine region is home to some of the most famous names in Champagne, as well as great restaurants and historic sights if you need a break from the bubbles.